Positive thinking can help bring out the best in your Human Design. When you are optimistic, it is easier to access your innate gifts.

 Does my life purpose best express itself through a vocation?

 We have been enculturated to believe that one’s life purpose can best be expressed — or only expressed — through a particular vocation.
 And it can be deeply satisfying to pursue mainstream courses of study, or to take a job in an established and respected vocation.
-When that is the case, it is intended that you take those interests further.
+When that is the case, it is intended that you pursue those interests further.
 But many of you are not here to do “normal” or conventional work, or specialize in just one area.
 Many of you are here to do many things!
 Because there is an almost infinite variety of life purposes and ways of expressing them, it is not always possible to find a vocation that will seamlessly mesh with or match your unique purpose.

 What does it look like when I’m living my purpose?
 More importantly, what does it feel like when I’m living my purpose?